lelylan/lelylan/ROADMAP.md

 ### Documentation

-To let engineers, developers and makets use Lelylan is important to create high quality documentation.
+To let engineers, developers and makers use Lelylan is important to create high quality documentation.
 We started this through the dev center and the lab, but many things can be done (e.g. video, collaborations with online teaching platforms).